bharatsonwane/team-orbit/backend/docs/architecture/ARCHITECTURE.md

 # System Architecture

-Comprehensive architecture documentation for the Lokvani backend system.
+Comprehensive architecture documentation for the TeamOrbit backend system.

 ## 🏗️ Architecture Overview

-The Lokvani backend follows a layered architecture pattern with clear separation of concerns, making it maintainable, scalable, and testable.
+The TeamOrbit backend follows a layered architecture pattern with clear separation of concerns, making it maintainable, scalable, and testable.

 ### High-Level Architecture